MicrosoftDocs/memdocs/windows-365/enterprise/cisco-webex-support.md

 ## To use the optimized Cisco Webex client

 To benefit from these optimizations, users must sign in to their Cloud PC from a Windows PC.
-After doing so, the user can open Cisco Webex from the Cloud PC and use the WebEx client optimized for Windows 365 Cloud PC!
+After doing so, the user can open Cisco Webex from the Cloud PC and use the WebEx client optimized for Windows 365 Cloud PC.

 ## To confirm that the Cisco Webex client is using the optimizations